phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

 }
 ```

 The `heap_start` and `heap_end` fields keep track of the lower and upper bound of the heap memory region.
-The caller need to ensure that these addresses are valid, otherwise the allocator would return invalid memory.
+The caller needs to ensure that these addresses are valid, otherwise the allocator would return invalid memory.
 For this reason, the `init` function needs to be `unsafe` to call.

 The purpose of the `next` field is to always point to the first unused byte of the heap, i.e. the start address of the next allocation.
 It is set to `heap_start` in the `init` function because at the beginning the complete heap is unused.
 On each allocation, this field will be increased by the allocation size (_"bumped"_) to ensure that we don't return the same memory region twice.

 The `allocations` field is a simple counter for the active allocations with the goal of resetting the allocator after the last allocation was freed.
 It is initialized with 0.

+We chose to create a separate `init` function instead of performing the initialization directly in `new` in order to keep the interface identical to the allocator provided by the `linked_list_allocator` crate.
+This way, the allocators can be switched without additional code changes.

 ### Implementing `GlobalAlloc`